sohail6199/ChatBot/README.md

 User: "Book a flight from London to New York on June 20th."
 Chatbot: "I found several flights available.
 Here are the options: [Flight details]."

-Note:If there is a problem in chatbot it might be due to openai api key expiring
+Note:If there is a problem in chatbot it might be due to openai api key expiring(free usage trail period over)